wanghm92/OpenNMT-tf/docs/tokenization.md

 ## Notes

 * As of now, tokenizers are not part of the exported graph.
+However, all tokenization resources (configuration, subword models, etc.) are registered as additional assets in the `SavedModel` bundle in the `assets.extra` directory.
 * Predictions saved during inference or evaluation are detokenized.
 Consider using the "BLEU-detok" external evaluator that calls `multi-bleu-detok.perl` instead of `multi-bleu.perl`.